 - Current veterinary records

 A few crucial things to have on you at all times: your dog’s ID—you wouldn’t leave for a trip without your driver’s license!
 Paper documentation, a photo of your pup, as well as dog tags or a microchip are always a good idea if your dog will be leaving your side at any point during your trip.
-You should also include detailed notes about any medical or health issues, and ensure they’re up to date on all their shots and vaccinations.
+You should also include detailed notes about any medical or health issues, and ensure they’re up to date on all their vaccinations.